 If you have a computer full of spreadsheets or are sending emails back and forth between sales staff with various data attached, then you should consider an SI system.

 A decent SI allows you to store all your data in one place, so everyone (who you want to be able to) can see it, so there’s no longer a need to search through your folder of spreadsheets to find that one that contained that nugget of golden customer information you need or send that email sharing important updates with the whole team.

-6. You don’t know how your sales team are doing right now
+6. You don’t know how your sales team is doing right now

-So, you’re a week into the new month and the CEO asks you how your teams sales are looking for the month right now?
+So, you’re a week into the new month, and the CEO asks you how your team's sales are looking for the month.
 How close are your sales teams to hitting the targets?
 Do you really know?

 Sales Intelligence can tell you at any time how your sales for the month are looking and how your sales teams are getting on.
 With active alerts and email integration set up to tell you of any big news, you’ll always be up to date with the latest goings on in your business.